Pilots (Front Mission 1)#

 Paul C. Grieber#

-To recruit, talk in bar after mission 5.
+To recruit, talk in bar after Mission 5.

 Alder Weiss#

 Starts with Stun.
 Better train as Short because of the Short being overpowered in the game.
 Can’t learn Speed (and other melee skills in the original SNES version).
-I prefer to learn Dual and Switch instead of Guide or other Melee skills as anyone with the two Short skills can disarm an enemy in one turn.
+I prefer to learn Duel and Switch instead of Guide or other Melee skills as anyone with the two Short skills can disarm an enemy in one turn.

 Peewie Richburg Jr.#

-No other weapons but short.
+No other weapons but Short.
 Supply truck is too important to send to the front line.
-If money is not an issue (colosseum fight income) then train after battle is decided with the help of flash grenades/acid. if you have to throw a chaff on him you are in trouble.
+If money is not an issue (colosseum fight income) then train after battle is decided with the help of flash grenades/acid.
+If you have to throw a chaff on him you are in trouble.
 In the original SNES ROM somehow can learn Speed LV3, probably a bug as it cannot be activated and is removed in later releases.
-Joins mission 6.
+Joins Mission 6.

 Hans Goldwin#